jdingel/DingelMiscioDavis/README.md

 If you want to apply our algorithm in your own work (rather than replicate our paper), see the [lights_to_cities](https://github.com/jdingel/lights_to_cities) repository.

+If you want to download our metropolitan definitions for Brazil, China, or India without running any code, you can just download [the CSV files](http://www.jdingel.com/research/DingelMiscioDavis/index.html).

 ## Code organization

 The repository contains four top-level directories, one for each country: `brazil`, `china`, `india`, and `usa`.